Aditya-Kajale/chatbot_web_application/README.md

+(make sure that you dont change any file name)

 First you have to install Xampp for connecting data base file to project.
+(This chatbot also stores unanswers questions in database so that you can update it)

 1. In Xampp folder there will be htdocs folder, go in that d=folder.
 2. Make a new folder in it.